arwidcool/Solder-Plate/README.md

    - Thermistor thermistor3(THERMISTOR3_PIN, 9100, ThermistorZ_Placement::BOTTOM, ThermistorXY_Placement::MIDDLE_LOW_TEMP); -> 9100Kohm set refrence
    - Thermistor thermistor4(THERMISTOR4_PIN, 564, ThermistorZ_Placement::BOTTOM, ThermistorXY_Placement::MIDDLE_HIGH_TEMP);-> 564Kohm set refrence

-   These settings are measured between a GND point anywhere on the board and the LEFT pin of the connector with the thermistor UNPLUGGED
+   The set resistence is measured between a GND point anywhere on the board and the LEFT pin of the connector with the thermistor UNPLUGGED

    you can measure and set those to the preset values or modify the values in globals.ccp to match your thermistors.